 Do you want to create Indigenous led arts initiatives and promote the plurality of artistic practices?
-The Conseil is committed to supporting initiatives that help you carry out your short-, medium- and long-term projects, start collaborations and expand your activities to help your collective or organization grow.
+This program aims to support initiatives that will allow you to carry out your short-, medium- and long-term projects, to help create artistic collaborations, to diversify your activities and to foster the development of your collective or organization.

 Support for Indigenous collectives and organizations

-To include communities living within a 50 km radius of Montreal, the eligibility criteria have been modified for collectives.
+To support Indigenous collectives of artists living within a 50 km radius from the Island of Montreal including Kahnawà:ke and Kanehsatá:ke, the eligibility criteria have been modified.

 Who is eligible to apply?

 Indigenous collectives and organizations whose primary mandate is to create, produce and disseminate art works or to provide support for these types of projects.